 Mac Metadata Breaks the Boot

-After breaking the initial idea and connecting a screen, the cause to the failure became obvious.
+After leaving my initial idea and connecting a screen, the cause to the failure became obvious.
 The boot procedure failed, complaining on a broken apkvol-file named ._headless.apkvol.tar.gz The solution was easy:

 In other words, once the SD card is ready, remove all Mac ._ metadata files.
 After this the initial instructions can be followed, and works fine.